ibm-openbmc/dev/.github/ISSUE_TEMPLATE/new-fed-story.md

 ---
-name: New Design Story Template
+name: New FED Story Template
 about: Use this template when creating any new GUI FED Story
 title: 'GUI : FED : '
 labels: GUI, UI FED